 Storage and Reheating

-- Store leftover pork schnitzel in an airtight container in the refrigerator for up to 4 days.
+- Store leftover pork schnitzel in an airtight container in the fridge for up to 4 days.
 Do not refreeze once it has been cooked from the frozen state once

-- To reheat leftover schnitzel, air fry at 350ยฐF for 3-5 minutes, or until warmed through.
-Note that this method also works for leftovers from a restaurant, as well as homemade
+- To reheat leftover schnitzel, air fry at 350°F for 3-5 minutes, or until warmed through and re-crisped outside.
+Note that this method also works for leftovers from a restaurant, as well as homemade!

 More Aldi Favorites in the Air Fryer